Galvontyr/Course-Project/README.md

 This repository contains my course project for Coursera course: Getting and Cleaning Data.
 List of files that you will find in the repository:
  1. `run_analysis.R` which is the script for performing the extraction and tidying of the data.
- 2. [`CodeBook.md`](https://github.com/Galvontyr/Course-Project/blob/master/CodeBook.md) which contains the description of all the variables and data.
+ 2. <a href="https://github.com/Galvontyr/Course-Project/blob/master/CodeBook.md" target="_blank">`CodeBook.md`</a> which contains the description of all the variables and data.
  3. `README.md` which contains this introduction but mainly focuses on explaining all the scripts used in `run_analysis.R` to achieve its goal.
 <br /><br />